 Usually your income will be treated as employed income by mortgage lenders, so payslips covering six to 12 months are normally required

-Use an independent mortgage broker – there’s no single best mortgage lender for self employed mortgages so a broker who can compare mortgages from different lenders gives you a greater chance of a successful application.
+There’s no single best mortgage lender for self employed mortgages, so a broker who can compare mortgages across a range of different lenders gives you a greater chance of a successful application.

-Prepare your documentation – lenders prefer that accounts are certified by a qualified accountant, so if you usually self-assess, it’s worth employing an accountant to tidy up your tax records.
-It’s also a good idea to have more years worth of accounts than necessary and make sure they are the most recent years, as this will help your income appear more stable.
+Lenders prefer that accounts are certified by a qualified accountant.
+So, if you usually self-assess, it could be worth employing an accountant to tidy up your tax records.
+It’s also a good idea to have more years of accounts than necessary and make sure they are the most recent years, as this will help your income appear more stable.

 There are specialist lenders that may be willing to consider your application if you can provide just 12 months of accounts, but this will certainly be easier for those in professional roles, or who can evidence previous experience in their industry prior to becoming self-employed.